“What is hell? I maintain that it is the suffering of being unable to love.”

 Myth 6: To fall in (and out of) love is to have known it, experienced it

 Shalneva writes of a relationship she was in, to illustrate her first-hand knowledge of, her experience of love.
-Then clarifies that a “relationship is not love”.
-And declares with startling finality: “Love is something that most of us will never experience.”
+Then she clarifies that a “relationship is not love” and declares with startling finality: “Love is something that most of us will never experience.”

 Is that so?
 Even if Simone de Beauvoir and Ivan Turgenev say it is?

-If prepubescent fixation is love, we can all be astronomers if we could just quote Carl Sagan.
+But if prepubescent fixation is love, we would all be astronomers if we could just quote Carl Sagan.

 Shalneva writes: “For Turgenev, love is sacrifice—but not the showy, impulsive sacrifice of Romeo.
 It is the clear-headed, quiet heroism of putting your comforts, needs, ambitions—and, if it comes to it, your life—on the line for another.”
 Here, Turgenev is correct.

-She writes: “Twenty years ago, you might have married Rimbaud.
+Shalneva writes: “Twenty years ago, you might have married Rimbaud.
 Since then, he became senior brand manager.
-The most natural thing to do is to leave and look for another Rimbaud......This is what I have done every time, and I have no regrets.
-But if you love.......you will still recognise in the pointless character on your sofa the glorious youth who once burned and raged and threatened the world with his dreams.
+The most natural thing to do is to leave and look for another Rimbaud....This is what I have done every time, and I have no regrets.
+But if you love....you will still recognize in the pointless character on your sofa the glorious youth who once burned and raged and threatened the world with his dreams.
 And you will stay with him for love—not for pity, or duty, or because it’s the right thing to do.”